 Before studying abroad, we highly recommend that you consult with your academic advisor to develop an academic plan appropriate for your major and study abroad program.

-Please note that summer courses taken at Chinese universities are not eligible for transfer credit.
+Please note that summer and short winter courses taken at Chinese universities are not eligible for transfer credit.

-How do I submit my non-UW study abroad courses to receive transfer credit?
+How do I submit my non UW-Madison study abroad courses to receive transfer credit?